huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 4: Click on the **Copy from** button in the bottom righthand corner.

 Step 5: Using the search bar that has appeared, search for any part of the name of the entity that you would like to copy properties from.
-As you search, entities containing the searched keyword will appear, alongside their corresponding type of template.
-In the image below, the word “Federal” was typed into the search bar.
+Entities containing the searched keyword will appear, alongside their corresponding type of template.

 Step 6: Select the entity that you are searching for.
 The system will automatically recognise the overlapping fields in the source and the destination entities.
 These fields will be highlighted in light blue.
-Note: The Name property cannot be copied using the **Copy From** feature, so you will need to enter the name of the new entity manually.
+Note: The **Name** property cannot be copied using the **Copy From** feature, so you will need to enter the name of the new entity manually.

 Step 7: Once you have entered a new name, click the **Copy Highlighted** button.
 Notice that the overlapping information has been copied into the new entity.